Perpetuus85/gekko-neural-network-strategy/README.md

 The profit will change for every run, as there are neurons and layers in the neural network and predictions will change.

 I have been backtesting this from 2018-01-01 to 2019-01-01 over the course of development.
-It seems to get a profit  around 50-60% with a market change of -73.37%.
+It seems to get a profit around 30-40% with a market change of -73.37%.

+I have been backtesting this also from 2018-01-01 to 2019-02-27 and it gets close to 60% profit.

 I have not tried this live yet.
 Once I get more comfortable with the strategy and backtesting, I will try out live soon.